AlexMercedCoder/tutorialblog/content/blog/2020/branding/index.md

 - Commits to your GitHub

 The static site generator for each frontend framework I have listed below:
-*My Blog, tuts.alexmercedcoder.com, is created using Gatsby*
+_My Blog, tuts.alexmercedcoder.dev, is created using Gatsby_

 - Gatsby/React
 - Gridsome/Vue